espindolaallan/dime-ids/README.md

 If you use this code in your research, please cite our paper (currently under review at **JNCA**):

-> Espindola, A., Viegas, E., Casimiro, A., Santin, A., Ferreira, P.
+> Espindola, A., Casimiro, A., Santin, A., Ferreira, P., Viegas, E.
 > *Enhancing Intrusion Detection Generalization via Diversity-Driven Multi-View Ensemble Learning in Industrial Systems.*
-> Submitted to **Journal of Network and Computer Applications (JNCA)**, 2025.
+> Submitted to **Future Generation Computer Systems (FGCS)**, 2025.

 ## License